ashilohfaith-debug/The-Complete-Java-Masterclass/README.md

 Day 41-50: Integrate databases, create secure applications, implement session management, implement stateless and scalable authentication, role-based access control, and making a robust backend microservice.

 Day 51-60: Making REST calls from Java desktop apps, handling authentication from desktop apps, creating an interactive expense tracker UI, creating sharable JAR file and using my own app.

+Additionally, I have set aside 10 days as ‘Recap Days,’ during which I will refine my ideas and conduct a thorough review of what I have learned.

 <br/>
 <br/>